Best Buttermilk Birthday Cake

 - When frosting a cake, I always use this Ateco turntable, offset icing spatula and straight icing spatula.

-- For the sprinkles, I used Sweetapolita "Sugar Cookie" Sprinkle Medley, but you can use any sprinkles you love!
+- For the sprinkles, I used Sweetapolita "Sugar Cookie" Sprinkle Medley (which is on a little break from the shop), but you can use any sprinkles you love!
 I just recommend you use jimmies and coated chips, as they work so well in the frosting.
+I'd recommend a blend of the Rainbow Crunchy Sprinkles and Pastel Bit Chips!

 - You can make and keep this cake assembled for a day before you serve.
 You can keep it at a cool room temperature, or in the fridge, but just make sure it's room temperature when you serve it.